5 Common Mistakes in the Kettlebell Swing

 For my money, the kettlebell swing, when done correctly, is one of the top 3 exercises you can do.

-If you don't know how to do it correctly, check out this article to learn how to do the 2 hand swing.
+If you don't know how to do it correctly, check out this article to learn how to do a kettlebell swing.

 Since I've broken down the swing before, today I want to go over a few of the common mistakes that I see people making.